bassmit/lineburst/README.md

 </p>

 ## Introduction
 Draw large amounts of debug lines, shapes and text to the Unity Game and Scene View, from BURST compiled jobs or MonoBehaviours.
-The default font misses lower case letters and many signs.
-The contents of this package are largely taken from the Unity Physics package.
+The default font misses lower case letters and many signs, a basic editor is provided in the scene view when a font is selected, pull requests are welcome ; ) The Unity Physics package forms the basis of this package.

 ## Installation
-To have a quick look at LineBurst clone or download the master branch which contains a full Unity 2020.3 LTS project.
+The master branch contains a full Unity 2020.3 LTS project.

 The recommended way of installing LineBurst is through the [OpenUPM](https://openupm.com/packages/com.bassmit.lineburst/) package installer (top right).
 Download and add the unitypackage to a project to install LineBurst, including setting up the scoped registry required.